Ghurid dynasty: Metalwork of the Ghurid period

 — Ewer in the name of Mahmud b.
 Muhammad al-Harawi Khurasan, Herat, dated A.H.
 Sha'ban 577 (December 10, 1181–January 7, 1182).
 Brass; raised, repousse, engraved, inlaid with copper and silver.
 Georgian National Museum, Janashia Museum of Georgia, Tbilisi (19-2008;32).

 The practice of inlaying "required relatively few tools" and the technique spread westward, perhaps by Khurasani artisans moving to other cities.
 By the turn of the 13th century, the silver-inlaid-brass technique had reached Mosul under the Turkic Zengid dynasty (area of modern Iraq).

 Coinage

 Overview

-The Ghurid dynasty (12th - 13th c.
-CE) produced a wide variety of coinage, which indicates the administrative organization of the empire and expresses their imperial power.
-Research of these Ghurid coins help to fill in historical gaps and confirm their control over key cities such as Herat, Balkh, Bamiyan, and Ghazni.
+The Ghurid dynasty produced a wide variety of coinage, which indicates the administrative organization of the empire and expresses their imperial power.
+The presence of these Ghurid coins confirms their control over key cities such as Herat, Balkh, Bamiyan, and Ghazni.
 This evidence also offers clear data for identifying periods of territorial shift, and establishing the hierarchy between various leaders.